GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 🔥 **Tips:**

-- Directive `@remove` (from the **Field Response Removal** extension) is added to the fields initializing the dynamic variables as to remove them from the GraphQL response, as we are not really interested in its value (it's a helper field, useful during the query resolution only)
+- We are not interested in the values for the fields in `InitializeDynamicVariables` (these are helper fields only), hence we add `@remove` to them to have them removed from the GraphQL response

-- Directive `@configureWarningsOnExportingDuplicateVariable(enabled: false)` is added to the operation to skip printing a warning (raised whenever some dynamic variable is exported more than once) in the GraphQL response:
+- We can add directive `@configureWarningsOnExportingDuplicateVariable(enabled: false)` to the operation to skip printing the following warning (raised whenever some dynamic variable is exported more than once):

 ```json
 {